mybearworld/awesome-meower/README.md

 ## Libraries

+> [!WARNING]
+> Some of these libraries are based on Scratch/TurboWarp.
+If at all possible, do not use these.
+Text-based programming languages are preferred.

 - [Meower.js](https://github.com/meower-media-co/Meower.js) - An offical libary for both meower clients and bots. 🐱
 - [MeowerBot.py](https://github.com/meower-community/MeowerBot.py) - A Python bot library for Meower.
 - [MeowerBot Turbowarp](https://github.com/gamerlogan819/Meowerbot-Turbowarp) - A template that lets you build your own bot in TurboWarp.